ManuelVU/categorization-with-chmm/data/README.md

   2. `lee-navarro-2002-type4.csv` data from condition (type) 4 from Lee and Navarro (2002) stored in long format.

+  3. `lewandowsky-2011-all.csv` data from all participants and conditions (types) in Lewandowsky (2011).
+Data is stored in long format.

-  5. `lewandowsky-categories.csv` condition (type) x stimulus x category associations in Lewandowsky (2011).
-This data is used in order to recreate trial-by-trial behavior in the experiment.
+  4. `lewandowsky-2011-type6.csv` data from all participants for condition (type) 6 category structures in Lewandowsky (2011).
+Data is stored in long format.

 ----

 ## Followig steps

-- Missing files for all and type 6 from lewandowsky.
-Imputed data has to be removed from the file, this will mean that not all participants have the same number of trials by condition but that seems fine

 - Similarity metrics could also be stored as data but not sure they should be with the rest of the files.
 I could add a different directory and save into it